mrfresh382/PSQL-DB-Python-Script/Readme-Markdown.md

 - Ensure you have a **graceful shutdown** of vagrant instance before you shutdown or restart your OS.
 Use command `vagrant suspend` to prevent corrupting the news database and vagrant instance.

 ## Design Notes
+##### Query 1
-1. Query 1 was pretty straightforward
+Query 1 was pretty straightforward
+##### Query 2
-2. Query 2 included multiple sub-queries and required some text formatting within Python and PSQL.
+Query 2 included multiple sub-queries and required some text formatting within Python and PSQL.
 Articles can be joined to the Log table by striping the "/article/" path name from the Log table entry to make them join-able.
 This makes the output pretty and do-able.
+##### Query 3
-3. Query 3 included sub-queries and a calulation within PSQL.
+Query 3 included sub-queries and a calulation within PSQL.
 I converted the timestamps to remove time-of-day information.
 Time of day is not important and we want all the log entries on a specific day to be equal to one another for summation purposes.
 ```
 SELECT DISTINCT date_trunc( 'day', time) AS date_value ,
                 COUNT(*) AS num_success